bishalk21/habit-tracker-software/client/README.md

 onControlled is a hook that lets you control the value of an input field.

+In the React rendering lifecycle, the value attribute on form elements will override the value in the DOM.
+With an uncontrolled component, you often want React to specify the initial value, but leave subsequent updates uncontrolled.
+To handle this case, you can specify a defaultValue attribute instead of value.
+Changing the value of defaultValue attribute after a component has mounted will not cause any update of the value in the DOM.

 - value = {userRegisterForm.[key]} in form is controlled by DOM itself

+# useRef()

+- The useRef Hook allows you to persist values between renders.
+- It can be used to store a mutable value that does not cause a re-render when updated.
+- It can be used to access a DOM element directly.